wtsi-hgi/hgi-vault/doc/design.md

 ### Change Process

-Changes to the specification must be formally reviewed via the following process:
+Changes to the specification must be formally reviewed via the following
+process:

 * All stakeholders must meet to discuss the change.

 * The proposer must justify the change in terms of cost vs. benefit and its risk assessment.

+* This analysis needn't be formal, but changes that impinge on hot code ([defined later](#hot-and-warm-code)) will be subject to closer scrutiny.

 * The change may be iterated upon during the meeting by any stakeholder.